visalakshi-kathiresan/TuteDude-Control-Structures-in-Python/README.md

 2. Checks whether the number is even or odd using an `if-else` statement.
 3. Displays the result accordingly.

-**💡 Expected Output:**
+**Expected Output:**
-         Enter an integer: 7 7 is an odd number. or
+Enter an integer: 7 7 is an odd number or
-         Enter an integer: 8 8 is an even number.
+Enter an integer: 8 8 is an even number
 ---

-## 📌 Task 2: Sum of Integers from 1 to 50 Using a Loop
+## Task 2: Sum of Integers from 1 to 50 Using a Loop

 **Problem Statement:**
 Write a Python program that: